 The young activist who showed us that challenges do not define you

-Malala Yousafzai is a great inspiration many people across the world because of how she has overcome several challenges to change global politics as a youth.
-She’s a beacon of hope who proves that young people do have a say in how the world is governed and that we can work towards its improvement.
+Malala Yousafzai is a great inspiration to many people across the world, because she has overcome many challenges at a young age in order to change global politics.
+She’s a beacon of hope who proves that young people do have a say in the world and that everyone can work towards its improvement.

 Malala’s story begun in Mingora, Pakistan.
 She attended her father’s school there, and as a teacher himself, Ziauddin emphasized the importance of education to Malala.
 That is why she protested so intensely when the extremist group, the Taliban, started to enforce a ban on the education of girls.
-To expose the terrorists robbing her of education, Malala wrote blog posts for the BBC at 11 years old.
+To expose the terrorists robbing her of education, at just 11 years old, Malala wrote blog posts for the BBC.
+Malala said:

 ‘I have the right to education.
 I have the right to play.
 I have the right to sing.
 I have the right to talk.
 I have the right to speak up’